zlatozar/TigerLanguage/FrontEnd/Notes.md

 9. an instruction to reset the **stack pointer**
 10. a jump to the **return address**
 11. pseudo-instructions for the function end

+For `procEntryExit1` steps _2, 4, 5, 6, 7_ and _8_ should be implemented.
+Other depends from frame size and will be implemented when register are allocated.

+### Frame

+_Look at the created list frame as program that operates on given machine architecture._
+_It contains instructions that should be executed or strings(do nothing)._

 #### MIPS Simulator